AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 in device code.
 GpuArray is AMReX's built-in alternative.
 It uses a C array that can be passed to the device by value and has device functions for the :cpp:`[]` operator, :cpp:`size()` and :cpp:`data()` that returns a pointer to the C array.
-GpuArray can be used whenever a fixed array of data needs to be passed to the GPU.
+GpuArray can be used whenever a fixed size array of data needs to be passed to the GPU.

-Additional functions have been created to return GpuArray instead of `std::array`, including `Box::CellSizeArray()`, `Box::InvCellSizeArray()` and `Box::length3d()`.
+Additional functions have been created to return GpuArray instead of :cpp:`std::array`, including :cpp:`GeometryData::CellSizeArray()`, :cpp:`GeometryData::InvCellSizeArray()` and :cpp:`Box::length3d()`.

 ManagedVector
 -------------